Windows 11 Update KB5063878: Users Report Serious SSD Issues

 Early analysis points to a cache management problem in Windows 11.
 Data may be getting lost in the buffer before being properly written to the disk, a situation that recalls the infamous HMB (Host Memory Buffer) bug that affected some WD drives in the past.
 Disabling features does not appear to help this time.

-• Avoiding large data transfers on potentially affected SSDs.
+• Avoid writing large volumes of data on affected SSDs.

 KB5063878 has raised serious concerns about Windows 11’s reliability in storage-heavy environments.
 With real risks of corruption, the safest approach for now is to stay cautious and wait for Microsoft’s response.